 In 2011, Rabbi Jill decided to leave the congregational rabbinate to laser-focus her energy on Jewish mindfulness: Judaism through the lens of mindfulness, and mindfulness through the perspective of Judaism.
 She founded Path With Heart (formerly called The Jewish Mindfulness Network) to create a variety of welcoming experiences and environments to help people discover personal meaning within Jewish texts and the power of mindfulness practices within community.

-In 2016, Rabbi Jill created Hineni: the Mindful Heart Community, a virtual spiritual community.
+In 2016, Rabbi Jill created Hineni: Your Path To Presence, a virtual spiritual community.

 She continues to teach locally and nationally, as well as offer online courses.
 She is also a frequent scholar-in-residence at congregations across the country.